aave/aave-utilities/README.md

 Function to enable eMode on a user account IF conditions are met:

-To enable, pass `categoryId` of desired eMode (1 = stablecoins), can only be enabled if a users currently borrowed assests are ALL within this eMode category To disable, pass `categoryId` of 0, can only be disabled if new LTV will not leave user undercollateralized
+To enable, pass `categoryId` of desired eMode (1 = stablecoins), can only be enabled if a users currently borrowed assets are ALL within this eMode category To disable, pass `categoryId` of 0, can only be disabled if new LTV will not leave user undercollateralized